mrszop/golem-workshop-module-2/01-production-grade-deployments/README.md

 rm -f php-apache-deployment-skeleton.yaml
 ```

-* Customize to our liking by defining resources and releasing a port
+* Customize to our liking by defining resources and releasing a port (already done in `php-apache-deployment.yaml`)

 ```yaml
 apiVersion: apps/v1